 Cashew will attempt date parsing in various formats, but the official CSV format for dates provided in the templates is recommended for accuracy.

-If there is already an existing subcategory with a category name, Cashew will prioritize that subcategory over creating a default category with that name.
-Therefore, subcategory transactions can be imported under the 'category' column.
+The corresponding subcategories must exist in Cashew before the import occurs.
+If there is an existing subcategory, Cashew will prioritize that subcategory over creating a default category with that name when importing.
+Therefore, subcategories can be imported using the 'category' column.

 To import transfers, your export source (original application) needs to be able to convert transfer transactions into single income/expense transactions.
 A single transfer would consist of 2 transactions, an outgoing account and incoming account transaction.
 This would be the universal format.
 Once this is done, Cashew can import the transactions.
 These imported transfer transactions should be under one 'category'.
 Now merge these transactions with Merge Category into the Balance Correction category within Cashew.